cerebral/cerebral/docs/docs/docs/api/providers.md

 - **functionDetails** gives information about the function (action) that will run
 - **payload** the current payload of the execution (signal)

-You can create a standalone provider simply by defining a function like the **InputProvider** in the first example.
+You can create a standalone provider simply by defining a function like the **PropsProvider** in the first example.
 But you can also define a provider on a module.
 This allows you to combine providers and signals.

 ```js
 export default (module) => {